OdysLam/clyell/_posts/2020/2020-03-28-Netdata-installation-production-web-server.md

     health enabled by default = auto
     allow from = *
 ```
-3. For the initial testing period we wont't be editing anything else.
+3. For the initial testing period we won't be editing anything else.
 You can return later to customise it according to your specific needs.
 4. Since both the machines belong to the same secured network, we won't be needing authentication and TLS support.

 You can find in-detail explanation of all the available configuration options for the streaming functionality in the docs.